Florida’s Space Coast Fun at Kennedy Space Center

 Kennedy Space Center while large, is not sprawling.
 It takes mere minutes to walk from one end of the park to the parking lot.
 I took 3 kids to the park with only a small purse.

 While a stroller would be handy for toddlers and babies, most strollers have to be left outside of the exhibits.
-So, a carrier would be easier.
+Understandably, NASA doesn’t want strollers knocking into priceless history and science.
+So, a carrier would be easier with babies or toddlers.

 Consider just bringing the absolute essentials: water bottle, sunscreen, a few small snacks, money, id, and personal items.
 You aren’t riding water rides, spending hours queueing in the sun, or staying to watch late-night fireworks.
 Don’t pack the kitchen sink and make you and your fellow visitors miserable with your giant backpack!